 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 When my kids were younger, we went through a lot of milk.
 I started to buy extra gallons, so I wouldn't have to run to the store just for milk during the week, and freeze them.
-When we got to half a gallon, I would take a gallon out of the freezer and put in fridge.
-The milk thaws just fine in fridge.
-It nice and cold and tastes great, just like fresh.

 Can you freeze lactose free milk?